-There are some important plywood standards in Europe.
-It is also regarded as British standard for plywood.
+There are some important plywood standards in Europe (Plywood with CE Marking).
+It is very similar to British standard for plywood (Plywood with UKCA Marking).

 Below are the three most important BS EN standards that a plywood company should know about.

 - EN 636: 2012 Plywood – Specification.